sujithrabkn/FindMaximum/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
-1. Get the list of marks as input
+1. Get the list of marks as input.
 2. Use the sort() function or max() function or use the for loop to find the maximum mark.
-3. Return the maximum value
+3. Return the maximum value.
 ## Program:

 i)	# To find the maximum of marks using the list method sort.
 ```
-Program to mark the maximum of marks using the list method sort
+Program to mark the maximum of marks using the list method sort.
 Developed by: Sujithra B K N
 RegisterNumber: 22008582